nickyiliwang0000/h/applied-javascript/how-to-organize-your-javascript.md

   // sets user to something other than null
 }
 budgetApp.addExpense = function() {
-  // subtract from budget, base on expense input
+  // subtract from budget based on user input
 }
 </pre>
 </td>